earlfogel/food/README.md

 Add milk, bring to a boil, remove from heat.
 Add sifted icing sugar mixed with cocoa, then add vanilla.

+Cool until icing thickens, then spread quickly before it hardens.

 If too thick, add a bit more milk.
-Spread quickly before it hardens.

 ## Dark Chocolate Icing